owos02/Linux-Introduction/README.md

 Now that you completed an install of Linux and made basic configurations to your system, you of course want to install Software.

 And there are quite a few ways of installing Software.
-But it is **a lot** safer than Windows
+But it is **a lot** safer than Windows.

 ### Software Manager [Linux Mint]